 Instructors are encouraged to determine a grade that reflects work done in the course by the end of the term, and work not completed within the time allotted for all students should not ordinarily be included in the grade evaluation.
 Internships and directed studies may not conform to the academic calendar; and, therefore, instructors may request that grades be reported at a later specified date.

-Requests for Incompletes are to be initiated by the student and supported by the course instructor by petitioning the dean of the University.
+Requests for Incompletes are to be initiated by the student and supported by the course instructor by petitioning the vice president of academic affairs and dean of the faculty.
 The extension of time agreed upon by the instructor and student may be days or weeks depending on the work to be completed.

 Extensions are not permitted beyond midterm of the following semester unless the student is not in residence, in which case the work must be completed by the end of the following semester.
 Failure to complete work by the agreed date will result in a grade of F for the course unless the Academic Concerns Committee approves an additional extension of time.

 The Incomplete (I) grade is replaced in the electronic permanent record when the new grade is reported.
 Incomplete credit does not count toward that semester’s work until the grade is recorded by the registrar.
 Student athletes must be alert to implications for NAIA eligibility based on successful completion of minimum credits.

 Any Incomplete carried into a semester and completed in that semester becomes a part of the cumulative record reviewed at the end of that semester.
 If a grade is reported which replaces an I prior to the beginning of the semester, the registrar will compute the grade index and show the work as having been completed.
 The Academic Concerns Committee determines any change in a student’s probationary status resulting from such grades reported before the beginning of the semester.

 Students may repeat courses in which they have received an unsatisfactory grade of D, F or U. With the permission of the vice president for academic affairs and dean of the faculty, they may also repeat courses in which they have received a grade of C or above.